-- If the investigation reveals that the alleged harassment did not occur in TCS's educational program in the United States or would not constitute sexual harassment even if proved, the formal complaint with regard to that conduct must be dismissed.
-However, such a dismissal does not preclude action under another applicable TCS policy. - TCS may dismiss a formal complaint of sexual harassment if:
+- o If the investigation reveals that the alleged harassment did not occur in TCS's educational program in the United States or would not constitute sexual harassment even if proved, the formal complaint with regard to that conduct must be dismissed.
+However, such a dismissal does not preclude action under another applicable TCS policy. - o TCS may dismiss a formal complaint of sexual harassment if:

-- The complainant provides a written withdrawal of the complaint to the Coordinator; - The respondent is no longer employed or enrolled at TCS; or - The specific circumstances prevent TCS from gathering evidence sufficient to reach a decision on the formal complaint or the allegations therein. - If a formal complaint of sexual harassment or any of the claims therein are dismissed, TCS will promptly send written notice of the dismissal and the reason(s) for the dismissal simultaneously to the parties.
+- The complainant provides a written withdrawal of the complaint to the Coordinator: - The respondent is no longer employed or enrolled at TCS; or - The specific circumstances prevent TCS from gathering evidence sufficient to reach a decision on the formal complaint or the allegations therein. - If a formal complaint of sexual harassment or any of the claims therein are dismissed, TCS will promptly send written notice of the dismissal and the reason(s) for the dismissal simultaneously to the parties.

-• Determination of Responsibility
+Determination of Responsibility

-- The standard of evidence used to determine responsibility is the preponderance of the evidence standard. - TCS will send a written decision on the formal complaint to the complainant and respondent simultaneously that describes: - The allegations in the formal complaint of sexual harassment; - All procedural steps taken including any notifications to the parties, interviews with parties and witnesses, site visits, and methods used to gather other evidence; - The findings of facts supporting the determination; - The conclusions about the application of TCS's code of conduct to the facts; - The decision and rationale for each allegation; - Any disciplinary sanctions the recipient imposes on the respondent, and whether remedies designed to restore or preserve equal access to the education program or activity will be provided to the complainant; and - The procedures and permissible bases for appeals.
+- The standard of evidence used to determine responsibility is the preponderance of the evidence standard. - Determinations will be based on an objective evaluation of all relevant evidence and credibility determinations will not be based on a persons status as a complainant, respondent, or witness. - TCS will send a written decision on the formal complaint to the complainant and respondent simultaneously that describes: - The allegations in the formal complaint of sexual harassment; - All procedural steps taken including any notifications to the parties, interviews with parties and witnesses, site visits, and methods used to gather other evidence; - The findings of facts supporting the determination; - The conclusions about the application of TCS's code of conduct to the facts; - The decision and rationale for each allegation; - Any disciplinary sanctions the recipient imposes on the respondent, and whether remedies designed to restore or preserve equal access to the education program or activity will be provided to the complainant; and - The procedures and permissible bases for appeals.